Beyond the Paper Log: Maintaining Reviewable Chain of Custody in Evidence-Sensitive Labs

 The Anatomy of a Modern Chain of Custody

-Maintaining a forensic-grade CoC requires more than a signature; it requires provenance.
-At TKOResearch, we define this through three pillars of technical integrity:
+Maintaining a reviewable CoC requires more than a signature; it requires provenance.
+We break this down into three practical record requirements:

 2. Hardware-Rooted Provenance (INTERLOCK)